 Diversity & Inclusion Mentorship Travel Grant – The WDAFS Diversity & Inclusion Committee presents this award to a promising student or early career professional interested in developing diversity, equity, and inclusion leadership skills.
 For the duration of the year, the award recipient will receive mentorship by Diversity and Inclusion Committee members and have the opportunity to participate in Committee activities.
 Preference will be given to applicants from underrepresented identities in the fisheries field.
 AFS membership is not required to apply to this award.
 Please include information detailing the applicant’s interest in fisheries and in developing diversity, equity, and inclusion-related leadership skills, and any additional materials as needed (e.g., letters of recommendation, resume, etc.).

 The recipient of the D&I Mentorship Travel Grant will receive up to $1,000 (USD) for meeting registration, travel costs, and one year of AFS membership (if needed) to attend the Western Division American Fisheries Society annual meeting.
-This year, the Western Division meeting occurs as a joint meeting with the American Fisheries Society and the Washington-British Columbia Chapter of AFS.
-This meeting will be held in Spokane, Washington August 21-25, 2022.
+This meeting will be held in Boise, Idaho May 8-11, 2023.

 Applicants will be ranked on the following criteria:

 - Applicants who plan to actively participate at the 2023 annual meeting.
 This can include presenting an oral or poster presentation, assisting the planning committee, moderating a session, etc.